dellancelod/DbWpfApp/README.md

 # DbWpfApp
-WPF animation to work with local MySQL database with cool animations!
+WPF application to work with local MySQL database with cool animations!
 Uses MVVM pattern.